Curious to know which skills are required for a successful data scientist? We’ll discuss them here.

 8. Cloud computing

 Cloud computing is an important skill for a successful data scientist as it goes hand in hand with data science.
-A data scientist with cloud computing skills can use platforms such as Google Cloud, AWS, and Azure that provide access to databases, frameworks, programming languages, and operational tools.
+A data scientist with cloud computing skills can use platforms such as Google Cloud, and AWS that provide access to databases, frameworks, programming languages, and operational tools.

 Doing so can help with data acquisition, wrangling, transforming, analyzing, sanitizing, mining, validating, and testing predictive models.
 It also helps in tuning the data variables and optimizing model performance.

 Let’s have a look at the non-technical or soft skills required for becoming a successful data scientist.